spring-attic/eclipse-integration-gradle/README.md

 ## Contributing

+### Code of Conduct
+This project adheres to the Contributor Covenant link:CODE_OF_CONDUCT.adoc[code of conduct].
+By participating, you  are expected to uphold this code.
+Please report unacceptable behavior to spring-code-of-conduct@pivotal.io.

+### Get Involved
 Here are some ways for you to get involved in the community:

   * Get involved with the Spring community on the Spring Community Forums.
 Please help out on the [forum](http://forum.springsource.org/forumdisplay.php?32-SpringSource-Tool-Suite) by responding to questions and joining the debate.